-Having both breast and bottle fed two little adventurers I find breastfeeding makes travelling so much easier.
+Having both breast and bottle-fed two little adventurers I find breastfeeding makes traveling so much easier.
 It requires no preparation and it’s often a great way to quickly settle my baby.
 I don’t have to pack bottles or formula or search for gallons of bottled water to prepare bottles and sterilize them in off the beaten track destinations!

-My favorite breastfeeding accessory is a nursing cover and there are so many things I love about it!
+One of my favorite breastfeeding accessories is a nursing cover and there are so many things I love about it!
 It looks great, is lightweight and has multiple uses as a breastfeeding cover, a car seat cover and a stroller sunshade.